descostesn/tepr/R/pre-study/README.md

 ```

 Note that the differences are in the positions of the NA for M6PR.
 Therefore, due to the black list which is different or the mapping track.

+** Note for branch "figures"**

+1) Modify the function resfilter to handle Universe and Group
+  - create a table tabfilter with all the specifications.
+This table can be used from a file filtertabpath or defined by the user in the terminal.